-Small firms are struggling to expand, hire and raise productivity as political uncertainty leaves them increasingly hamstrung, according the full SBI Q2 2019 report from the Federation of Small Businesses (FSB).
+Small firms are struggling to expand, hire and raise productivity as political uncertainty leaves them increasingly hamstrung, according the full SBI Q2 2019 report from the Federation of Small Businesses (FSB) released today.

 The considerable majority (72%) of small firms are not planning to increase capital investment in their businesses over the coming quarter.
 The figure is at its highest since Q2 2017.
 According to the ONS, business investment fell for four straight quarters last year for the first time since the financial crash.